Blog>Cost Guides>Re-felting a roof: Cost breakdown 2025

 Well-maintained roof felt can also provide a helpful layer of added insulation to help keep heat from escaping through the room of your home.

-• Check your existing roof to see the extent and location of any damage (you might need a professional tradesperson to come and inspect the roof).
+• Check your existing roof to see the extent and location of any damage (you might need a checked tradesperson to come and inspect the roof)

-• Speak to local roofing experts for professional advice and accurate roof felt prices.
+• Speak to a checked roofing company for practical guidance and accurate roof felt prices

-• Always hire a tradesperson with relevant experience and appropriate qualifications/accreditations.
+• Always hire a checked tradesperson with relevant experience and appropriate qualifications/accreditations

 See the tradespeople we've checked and recommend for your job